Dani-j/Team2-Pycharm/docs/glossary.md

 **Optimization:** The process of modifying a software system to make some aspect of it work more efficiently or use fewer resources.

+**Package:** A set of related functions that are easily shareable and extend the functionality of python beyond its base functions

 **Performance:** The amount of useful work accomplished by a computer system.

 **Session:**  A temporary and interactive information interchange between between a computer and user.